workspaces for agents

 origin #

-I developed this pattern at Ascend, where we use “ASE workspaces” across all engineering.
+I developed this pattern at Ascend, where we use “ASE workspaces” across all of engineering.
 The problem scales — more engineers running more agents across more repos means isolation matters even more.
-The scripts here are my personal versions, but the concept is the same.
+The scripts here are my personal versions I aim to continue expanding as FOSS.

 what’s next #